Can I part exchange a car that’s still on finance?

 Things to consider when part exchanging a car on finance

-Consider this though: holding back on a part-exchange until your finance agreement has come to an end can often land you with a better offer for the car you want to sell.
-If you’re the outright owner after a PCP or HP agreement has concluded, you’ve more power in the negotiation.
+Consider this though: holding back on a part exchange until your finance agreement has come to an end can often land you with a better offer for the car you want to sell.
+If you’re the outright owner after a PCP or HP agreement has concluded, you have more power in the negotiation.

-1. Contact the company you took PCP or HP finance agreement out with and let them know of your intentions to sell the car.
+Contact the company you took PCP or HP finance agreement out with and let it know of your intentions to sell the car.

 It may be worth rephrasing this to reflect that some dealers will pay the finance provider the amount of the outstanding finance directly and you will receive only the ‘equity’ in the car.